krzesii/spark-sandbox/README.md

 # References

-This is collection of examples sourced from multiple sources with some modifications, for details please see [references.md](notebooks/references.md)
+This repository contains collection of examples sourced from multiple sources with some modifications, for details please see [references.md](notebooks/references.md)